lanzhang76/toast/README.md

 ## Tools

 The words were curated by us, processed with [spaCy word2vec](https://spacy.io/usage/vectors-similarity), scaled and plotted with [Sci-kitLearn t-SNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html), and are brought to your browser with [pixi.js](https://www.pixijs.com/).
-Enjoy!

 ## Discovering linguistic spaces